black12-ag/cursor-bypass-tool/README.md

 </details>

 ## ❓ Troubleshooting & Common Issues

+### Installation Issues
+*   **"zsh: command not found: #" Error:** This happens when you accidentally copy a comment line starting with `#`.
+Make sure to copy ONLY the actual command without any comments.
+*   **"Download link does not exist" Error:** This was a known issue that has been fixed.
+Update to the latest version by running the install script again.
+*   **Download Interrupted/Failed:** The install script now automatically tries different download sources.
+If issues persist, check your internet connection.
+*   **Binary Path Issues:** Fixed in the latest version - the script now properly handles file paths when falling back to generic versions.

 ### macOS Issues
 *   **"Killed: 9" Error:** macOS Gatekeeper blocks unsigned binaries.
 Fix with: